Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Phenomenon: Experiment (motivation: to unleash dangers)*

-The [[World Egg]] is [[sensitive]] to everything around it.
+The [[World Egg]] is [[Sensitive]] to everything around it.
 It reads auras and compiles the data into a pocket dimension.
 After a month or so it

 'hatches' by bursting into an immobile portal about the size of a typical door: a rip in our reality leading into the newborn world.
 The portal is visible in our world but usually not from inside the pocket dimension.